View analysis history

 5. Click the Results tab.

-The Results tab displays the result layer from the selected tool run.
+The Results tab displays the result layer from the selected analysis run.
 You can optionally use the Results tab to zoom to the result layer or open the result table, add the layer or table to the map, or open the item details page.

 6. Click the Messages tab.